ThirstieAdmin/thirstiejs-starter/README.md

 ## Install

 The only run time dependency for this project is the Thirstie SDK package `@thirstie/ecomm-vue`, but we use [Parcel](https://parceljs.org/) as a build tool.
-In practice use can use any build tool.
+In practice you can use any build tool.

 `npm install`